balakreshnan/csitestbedai/fillstationai.md

 ## Steps

+- From the phone download the pictures
+- Download the photos to local laptop
 - Images are uploaded in the images directory in this repo
 - Images are zipped
 - I am using sample1.zip